Design-Computing/Design-Computing.github.io/docs/outline.md

 This week we will extend on our hangman game by getting the word to guess from the internet.

 #### Lecture

 - go over saving and reading from file again
 - what is JSON?
 - reading stuff from the internet with programs
 - recursion
 - [add video link if we successfully manage to record it]

 #### Lab

 Instructions:

-- *pull from upstream/master*
+- _pull from upstream/master_
 - run week4/setup.py
-- complete week 4 file I/O exercises
-	- run through the `hangman_leaderboard_word_from_internet.py` for some hints.
+- complete week 4 file I/O exercises - run through the `hangman_leaderboard_word_from_internet.py` for some hints.
-- complete week 5 refactoring and recursion exercises
-	- You may need to look at other examples of recursion to develop a fuller understanding of how it works.
+- complete week 5 refactoring and recursion exercises - You may need to look at other examples of recursion to develop a fuller understanding of how it works.

 #### Homework Due 10/04/2018 @ 12pm

 - ensure you have completed all labs from weeks 4 and 5
 - lab books for both weeks
 - Prepare for the programming exam on 17/04/2018 at 3pm.